pavelm14/PyPhyloGenomics_ms/MS.md

 one run [@ekblom2010], which is quicker and cheaper than using the Sanger method.

+However, NGS is not widely used in phylogenetics and the difficulty in finding variable loci in non-model organisms is cited as one of the impeding reasons [@mccormack2013].
-Research in phylogenomics can be accelerated by using NGS due to the ease to obtain DNA data at massive scale.
+Research in phylogenomics will be accelerated by using NGS due to the ease to obtain DNA data at massive scale.
 It would be very easy to sequence many more than the 12 to 19 loci that so far have been used in phylogenomic studies [@wahlberg2008; @regier2013].
 However, researchers have been relying on the Sanger method for sequencing a